 SEPTEMBER 29, 2010

-Mr. Chairman, thank you for the opportunity to present the views of the Department of the Interior regarding S. 3291, a bill to establish the Coltsville National Historical Park in Hartford, Connecticut.
+Mr. Chairman, thank you for the opportunity to present the Department of the Interior's views on S. 3261, a bill to establish the Buffalo Bayou National Heritage Area in Texas, and for other purposes.

-Mr. Chairman, that concludes my testimony.
-I would be pleased to answer any questions from members of the committee.
+Mr. Chairman, that concludes my prepared remarks.
+I would be happy to answer any questions you or any other members of the subcommittees may have.